ml4ai/automates/documentation/reports/m1_architecture_report/equations.md

 The source (La)TeX code will be [tokenized](https://github.com/tiarno/plastex) and scanned for detecting equation related environments.
-These sequences of tokens will be stored and will also be rendered into independend images that show the rendered equation in isolation.
-This pairing of (La)TeX tokens to rendered equations is the datased required for the training and evaluation of the equation decoding component described below.
+These sequences of tokens will be stored and will also be rendered into independent images that show the rendered equation in isolation.
+This pairing of (La)TeX tokens to rendered equations is the dataset required for the training and evaluation of the equation decoding component described below.

 Next, each page of the rendered document will be [transformed into an image](https://github.com/Belval/pdf2image),